hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_client/index.md

 ### SFTP/SSH Server

-You should have the IP, Port, username and password of your own sftp/ssh server.
+You should have the IP, Port, username, and password of your own SFTP/SSH server.

-Example: copy file from  hyper container to sftp server
+Example: copy file from the hyper container to the SFTP server
 ```
 $ hyper exec -it mycontainer sh
 root@5cd5b9fe7b2a:~# which sftp